Political Philosophy: The Fusion of Ideas

 2018-2019: Electoral Politics Entry

-Principle: Politics as Platform for Justice
+Principle: Politics as Platform for Justice and Public Service with politics

 2021-2024: Strategic Leadership Roles

 Served as BSP's General Secretary for Telangana and senior strategic advisor.
 Engaged in coalition dialogues and institutional strategies for Bahujan empowerment.
 Worked on bridging civil society concerns with electoral politics.
+Empowered bahujan movement in telangana.

 Focus: Institutional Architecture for Change

-2024-Present: Alliance & Influence
+1 Mar 2024-15 Mar 2024: Alliance & Influence

 Strategic engagement with multiple political formations including BRS alliance discussions.
 Continuing intellectual work on constitutional implementation, institutional building, and people empowerment through both electoral and social platforms.